Documentation forWeb Help Desk

 Install the driver on a Windows system

-3. Copy the JDBC driver file into the lib directory.
+3. Copy the JDBC driver JAR into the lib directory:

 Install the driver on a macOS system

-3. Copy the JDBC driver into lib directory.
+3. Copy the JDBC driver JAR (sudo is required):

 Install the driver on a Linux system